ten-protocol/go-ten/design/Events_design.md

 ## Obscuro events implementation

 Our goal is to implement the visibility rules described above without modifying the Ethereum events API.
+We will look first at the changes to the enclave, then those to the host, and finally those to the RPC client.

 ### Obscuro enclave

-// TODO - Discuss the getLogs method.

-#### Creating and deleting subscriptions
+#### Creating and deleting logs subscriptions

 The enclave exposes RPC methods to add or remove logs subscriptions.
 The request to create a new logs subscription must contain the following information: